-It is advisable that forklift truck chains that operate in arduous, harsh or aggressive environments (including cold stores, marine, corrosive chemical, metal manufacturing or processing, cement/ aggregate processing and brine processes) have their leaf chains and leaf chain anchor pins replaced after no more than 4000 operating hours - or two years (whichever is the shorter).
+It is advisable that forklift truck leaf chains that operate in arduous, harsh or aggressive environments (including cold stores, marine, corrosive chemical, metal manufacturing or processing, cement/ aggregate processing and brine processes) have their leaf chains and leaf chain anchor pins replaced after no more than 4000 operating hours - or two years (whichever is the shorter).

-If a lifting mechanism uses a single leaf chain (e.g. free lift section), any leaf chain anchor bolts should also be replaced together with the chain.
+If a lifting mechanism uses a single leaf chain (e.g. free lift section), any leaf chain anchor bolts should also be replaced together with the leaf chain.

 Dynamic impulse or shock loads occur when high-velocity movement is followed by a sudden abrupt stop.

 For forklift truck leaf chain, this type of movement can impose exceptionally high loads which exceed the fatigue endurance limit.